 Symmetry & the Muscles

-The muscles of the body are arranged symmetrically but being left of right handed will influence the development and size of certain muscles.
-So some muscles will be bigger or smaller than their mirror image one.
+The muscles of the body are arranged symmetrically, but being left or right handed influences the development and size of some muscles.
+For example, if you are left handed, your left bicep will tend to be bigger since you use it more than the one on the right.

 Symmetry & the Internal Organs